How the Australian Lending System Actually Works

 - long-term portfolio balance across asset classes

-Credit decisions therefore reflect institutional risk management, not simply borrower capability.
+Credit decisions therefore reflect both regulatory obligations and institutional risk management goals, not simply borrower capability.

-Across residential, commercial, and asset finance, lending outcomes consistently depend on four core dimensions of credit risk, commonly described as the Four Cs of Credit:
+Across residential, commercial, and asset finance, lending outcomes consistently depend on four core dimensions of credit risk, commonly described as the Four Cs:

 - Character — repayment history, financial conduct, and behavioural reliability